President of Harvard University: Role

 Recently, however, the job has become increasingly administrative, especially as fund-raising campaigns have taken on central importance in large institutions such as Harvard.
 Some have criticized this trend to the extent it has prevented the president from focusing on substantive issues in higher education.

 Each president is professor in some department of the university and teaches from time to time.

-Harvard's current president is Lawrence Bacow, formerly the president of Tufts University.
-Claudine Gay will succeed him on July 1, 2023, becoming Harvard's 30th president.
+The university maintains an official residence for the president's use, which from 1912 until 1971, was President's House, and since then has been Elmwood.